CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter 2A - Orbits (part 1).md

 Comparing to the true time ($\text{March 20, }2024\enspace03:07$), we can see that we are very close.
 Again, the discrepancy results from the fact that the Earth does not operate under a *true* two-body problem.\
 $\blacksquare$

-What is more important though, is the reverse operation of example $4$: going from a specific time to a location.
+However what we really want is the reverse operation of example $4$: going from a specific time to a location.
 (Continued..)